TritonDataCenter/triton-service-groups/README.md

 Triton Service Groups help you maximize application efficiency so that you only pay for resources that you actually need.

-At this time, there is no integration with `triton`.
+At this time, there is no integration with Triton CLI.

 ## Run